aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## State your business

 To easily work with the values we use in the `style` JSX attribute, we should put them into component state.
-Define a constructor (don't forget to call `super`!) and set the initial value of `this.state`.
-It should have a `style` property on it which is an object suitable for use in the `style` JSX attribute.
+Define the initial value of `state` - it should have a `style` property on it which is an object suitable for use in the `style` JSX attribute.

 Next, change your component JSX to refer to `this.state.style` instead of including an object literal.
 When you're done, there should be no change in the rendered output in your browser: it should work the same whether or not you have the style in state or in the JSX.